 Roads were revalued by Council staff on 30 June 2020.
-Valuations for the road carriageway, comprising surface, pavement and formation earthworks were based on calculations carried out by the Assets Team, utilising internal cost rates and the detailed asset information residing in Council's Asset Management System - "Confirm".
+Valuations for the road carriageway, comprising surface, pavement and formation earthworks were based on internal cost rates and the detailed asset information residing in Council's Asset Management System.
 Other Road Infrastructure was valued the same way.